gillichu/adjusted_upp/README.md

 * add option to run upp the way upp does i.e. should understand all the same flags and commands that upp does.

 * refactor the stefanHMM_concurrent script and rename the files.

+* take out reference aln parameter, move save_scores.py into the score evaluation, take that flag out.

+* take out the strategies

+* take out backbone and fragmentary sequences as input, move to running UPP as a module

+* change it so that UPP-hs isn't running UPP all the way.